Reevo has acquired Ciro. Meet smarter prospecting.Read the news

 Hi [Name],

-Saw you have 5 open recs for SDRs right now.
+Saw you have a few open recs for SDRs right now.

-Most leaders I chat with worry that ramping so many reps at once will break their data processes (or flood the CRM with duplicates).
+Every leader I chat with worries that ramping so many reps at once will break their data processes (or flood the CRM with duplicates).

 We’ve built a way to auto-clean lead data before it even hits the CRM.

-Why this sales email works: The email identifies a problem (messy data) that hasn’t happened yet but is inevitable given the trigger (hiring).
-You’re solving a headache they’re already anticipating.
+Why this email template works: The email identifies a messy data problem that hasn't happened yet, but is inevitable given their hiring surge.
+You’re solving a headache they are already anticipating.

 Hi [Name],